FAR-Lab/PlotterTwitter_AxiDraw/README.md

 2\.
 Install the environment of the AxiDarw using this [guide](https://axidraw.com/doc/py_api/#installation)
-For more troubleshoot and support click [here](https://cdn.evilmadscientist.com/dl/ad/public/AxiDraw_Guide_v571.pdf) 3\.
+For more troubleshoot and support click [here](https://cdn.evilmadscientist.com/dl/ad/public/AxiDraw_Guide_v571.pdf) 2.1\. **change** the axidarw.py, which you install with the one that in the scripts folder

+3\.
 Next, set up Dynamixel SDK, using the command:
 ```sh
  pip install dynamixel-sdk